Simple Lego Boat STEM Challenge to Make Learning Fun

 Step 1- Pick Your Items

 Choose the items you will add to the boat for weight.
-We used glass beads, but we also used pennies.
-Find something around your house that is small but has some weight to it.
+We used glass beads and pennies.
+Find something around your house that is small but has some weight.

 Step 2- Test

 Place the Lego boat in the water.
-Slowly add your items one at a time.
+Add your items slowly, one at a time.
 Count how many items it holds before it sinks or tips over.

 Step 3- Record